Jack-Ji/jok/README.md

     * Windows Platform

-        Download SDL library from [here](https://libsdl.org/), extract into your hard drive, and create file `.build_config/sdl.json` in your project directory:
+        Download SDL2 library from [here](https://libsdl.org/), extract into your hard drive, and create file `.build_config/sdl.json` in your project directory:
         ```json
         {
           "x86_64-windows-gnu": {